BTest - A Simple Driver for Basic Unit Tests

 [... if any of the commands had printed something to stderr, that would follow here ...]

-Once we delete the new file, the test passes again:
+Once we delete the new file, we are fine again:

 > rm ~/.NEWDOTFILE